-1.1 Statutory induction is the bridge between Initial Teacher Training and a career in teaching.
-It combines a structured programme of development, support and professional dialogue, underpinned by the Early Career Framework, with monitoring and an assessment of performance against the Teachers' Standards (see para 1.8).
-The programme should support the ECT and provide them with the necessary training to ensure that they can demonstrate that their performance against the Teachers' Standards is satisfactory by the end of the period.
+1.1.
+Statutory induction is the bridge between initial teacher training and a career in teaching.
+It combines a structured programme of development, support and professional dialogue, underpinned by the Early Career Framework, with monitoring and an assessment of performance against the Teachers' Standards (see para 1.9).
+The programme should support the early career teacher and provide them with the necessary training to ensure that they can demonstrate that their performance against the Teachers' Standards is satisfactory by the end of the period.
 Induction should provide a foundation for ECTs and equip them with the tools to be an effective and successful teacher.